wavescholar/Arbitrary-Precision-Analytics/README.md

 =============================

-An arbitrary precision root finding library.
+An arbitrary precision library.
 Uses boost and NTL.

+This repository is the product of some weekend fun.
+The purpose was to write a library that implemented some of the boost numerical functions with the arbitrary precision computation provided by NTL.

+You will find example code implementing the Newton Raphson method for calculating the cube root, and the Miler-Rabin primality test.

 The implementation provided is for cube roots.